+10 Verification of the achievement of the units delivered

+- describe what document(s)/system will be used to verify the achievement of the units delivered - describe what will be checked and by whom during management verifications - describe what arrangements will be made to collect and store the relevant data/ documents a) Obligatory documents are:

+- Signed subsidy contract

-t is at most 1 year long and supports public t strengthen mutual trust building.
-Two 1s, one per each member state are required.
-Ints are considered, with approximately 200 ending; such as concerts and markets/fairs. proposed lump sum all costs occurring in preparation and project implementation sts, administrative costs, travel and dation costs, translation/interpretation ue (room, equipment), moderation of the included. is 3, ISO1 (SO 6.3) l events EUR proposed lump sum all costs occurring in preparation and project implementation s, administrative costs, travel and dation costs, translation/interpretation ue (room, equipment), moderation of the included.
-See Methodology II (C.3 below). nts represent the co-financing of projects to f both member states without any (later) nts. bry documents are: ubsidy contract ervice providers (in the case of a cultural t of program providers is required; in the د • describe what document(s)/system will be used to verify the achievement of the units delivered describe what will be checked and by whom during management verifications describe what arrangements will be made to collect and store the relevant data/documents case of a market/fair, a list of suppliers of goods and/or services is required), and the event report about each completed event that must clearly describe the event implementation (in words and picture where and when the event took place; who attended and what was presented, offered and shared with the participants and in what way). b) The MA/JS will be carrying out the management verifications for the reimbursements based on the documents listed under point a, that are setting out the conditions for support (signed subsidy contract) including conditions for event implementation and reporting (the proof that the event took place: list of service providers and a final report containing information about the completed event including date, location, invitation with program, photos, duration).
+- Lists of service providers (in the case of a cultural event, a list of program providers is required; in the case of a market/fair, a list of suppliers of goods and/or services is required), and the event report about each completed event that must clearly describe the event implementation (in words and picture where and when the event took place; who attended and what was presented, offered and shared with the participants and in what way).

+b) The MA/JS will be carrying out the management verifications for the reimbursements based on the documents listed under point a, that are setting out the conditions for support (signed subsidy contract) including conditions for event implementation and reporting (the proof that the event took place: list of service providers and a final report containing information about the completed event including date, location, invitation with program, photos, duration).

 The realisation of the operation is the key to trigger the full payment (after the last event is implemented).
-The control thus consists of checking whether the events were fully implemented and the outputs/results were delivered in line with the conditions set by the programme authorities (the outputs/results need to be well documented). c) The original documents are kept by the project partners (beneficiaries) and shall be made available in case of site visits and/or audit controls.
+The control thus consists of checking whether the events were fully implemented and the outputs/ results were delivered in line with the conditions set by the programme authorities (the outputs/results need to be well documented).

+c) The original documents are kept by the project partners (beneficiaries) and shall be made available in case of site visits and/or audit controls.
 The relevant data/documents will be collected by beneficiaries and uploaded in Jems monitoring system in process of reporting.

-11 Possible perverse incentives, mitigating measures(4) and the estimated level of risk (high/medium/low) The level of risk from implementing projects using simplified costs compared to actual costs is low.
+11 Possible perverse incentives, mitigating measures (4) and the estimated level of risk (high/medium/low)The level of risk from implementing projects using simplified costs compared to actual costs is low.
 When determining the amount of the lump sum, all regular costs incurring during implementation of planned events were taken into account.
 Mitigating measures are therefore not envisaged.

-12 Total amount (national and EU) expected to be reimbursed by the Commission on this basis Total reimbursed amount for the type II projects is about 156.250,00 EUR (125.000,00 EUR ERDF (80%) and 31.250,00 EUR of national contribution(20%)).
+12 Total amount (national and EU) expected to be reimbursed by the Commission on this basis EUR (125.000,00 EUR ERDF (80 %) and 31.250,00 EUR of national contribution(20 %)).

-B) Details by type of operation
+B. Details by type of operation